-1. Some people hold the crochet hook like a pencil.
+- Some people hold the crochet hook like a pencil.
 Others hold the crochet hook like a spoon.
 I personally hold it like a spoon.
 Do whatever is comfortable for you.
 Crochet should be enjoyable.

-2. The first thing you need to do with any crochet pattern is to tie a slipknot.
+- The first thing you need to do with any crochet pattern is to tie a slipknot.
 This is a good video tutorial: Tie a Slipknot for Crochet

 - Next, you will chain stitch.
 All crochet patterns begin with a chain stitch.
 Look to the specific pattern to learn how many chain stitches to make.
 If you are just learning and not following any specific pattern, simply chain 15 and move to the next step.

-4. A crochet pattern will tell you what type of yarn to use, what type of hook to use and what type of stitch to make after you have created the chain stitch.
+- A crochet pattern will tell you what type of yarn to use, what type of hook to use and what type of stitch to make after you have created the chain stitch.
 Two of the simplest crochet stitches are the single and double crochet stitches.
 This is a good stitch for beginners.
 All the patterns on this page were made using a double crochet stitch or single crochet stitch.

-5. The tension you use during crochet, the size of the hook you use, and the weight of the yarn influences the size of the stitch and outcome of the pattern.
+- The tension you use during crochet, the size of the hook you use, and the weight of the yarn influences the size of the stitch and outcome of the pattern.
 Many beginners don't allow enough slack in the yarn as they crochet.
 Pull the yarn loose from the ball and make sure it is not pulling as you crochet.

-6. When crocheting a single or double stitch, you stitch through the top loops of the previous row of stitches.
+- When crocheting a single or double stitch, you stitch through the top loops of the previous row of stitches.
 You can change the appearance of finished project by changing the way you stitch through the loops on the previous row.
 Stitching through only one loop creates a ridge pattern (seen in the potholder below).
 Stitching through both loops creates a flat pattern.

 How to Crochet a Chain

-Crochet a Rectangular Rug
+1. Rectangular Crochet Rug

-Crochet a Potholder
+2. Crochet Potholder

-Crochet a Scarf
+3. Crochet Scarf

 Make it as a gift to show your friends and family that you put time and thought into their gift.
 It is perfect for Christmas.
 Of course, you can always make one for yourself too!